pebreo/pebreo.github.io/midgame/part3-polyamory.md

 todo: what are the trends to birth rates, divirce , and infidelity?

+## How does accepting polyamory & ENM fix population collapse?

 ## What is polyamory & ENM and why?

 todo: 20% infidelity rate per statistica